The page has been translated by Gen AI.

 SELECT * FROM pg_stat_wal_receiver;

-After checking the replication status at the cutover point, click the Master Promotion button to switch the DB to the primary server, completing the migration.
-As shown in the figure, Migration Configuration Complete, click the Master Promotion button at the top right of the target DB details page.
-After master promotion, you can change setting values on the PostgreSQL (DBaaS) Details page or EPAS (DBaaS) Details page, just like a normal cluster.
+After checking the replication status at the cut‑over point, click the Master promotion button to switch the DB to the primary server, completing the migration.
+The figure above.
+After completing the migration configuration, on the detail page, click the ‘Promote to Master’ button at the top right of the Target DB detail screen.
+After a master promotion, you can change settings on the PostgreSQL(DBaaS) Details page or the EPAS(DBaaS) Details page, just like with a regular cluster.

 Constraints

-• After Master promotion, please modify the Target cluster.
+• After promoting to Master, modify the Target cluster.